Errytagedesign/microverse-finMarket/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 A Book Store project create with React <a name="about-project"></a>
+# 📖 Financial Market Capstone project <a name="about-project"></a>

-A Book Store project developed with React, gitflow, and githubflow.
+Financial Market Capstone project developed with React, gitflow, and githubflow.
 In addition, i added Linters for Css and Javascript.

 ## 🛠 Built With <a name="built-with"></a>